-- (1) In 2019, relates to one time expenses related to (a) Loring Ward severance cash compensation of \$280 during the three months ended March 31, 2019, which were recorded in compensation and related expenses and (b) transaction expenses of \$786 and \$420, associated with the acquisition of Loring Ward, which were recorded in selling, general and administrative expenses during the three months ended March 31, 2019 and June 30, 2019, respectively. - (2) The pro forma income tax rate of 27% reflects the estimated U.S. federal, state, local and foreign income tax rates applicable to corporations in the jurisdictions we conduct business. - (3) Tax Adjustments represent the tax benefits of intangible assets, including goodwill, associated with deductions allowed for tax amortization of intangible assets in the respective periods based on a pro forma 27% income tax rate.
+- (1) Relates to offering expenses associated with the March 2021 and June 2021 secondary equity offerings - (2) The pro forma income tax rate of 27% reflects the estimated U.S. federal, state, local and foreign income tax rates applicable to corporations in the jurisdictions we conduct business. - (3) Tax Adjustments represent the tax benefits of intangible assets, including goodwill, associated with deductions allowed for tax amortization of intangible assets in the respective periods based on a pro forma 27% income tax rate.
 Such amounts were generated from acquisitions completed where we received a step-up in basis for tax purposes.
 Acquired intangible assets may be amortized for tax purposes, generally over a 15-year period.
 Due to our acquisitive nature, tax deductions allowed on acquired intangible assets provide additional significant supplemental economic benefit.
 The tax benefit from amortization is included to show the full economic benefit of deductions for acquired intangible assets with the step-up in tax basis.
-As of December 31, 2020, estimated Tax Adjustments from intangible asset related income tax benefits from closed acquisitions based on a pro forma 27% income tax rate for the next 12 months is \$41,718. - (4) Represents our GAAP weighted average Class A common stock outstanding-basic. - (5) The incremental shares for the year ended December 31, 2019 related to stock options, unvested Class A common stock and restricted stock units as calculated using the treasury stock method were not included in the calculation of the GAAP weighted average shares of Class A common stock-diluted as the result would have been anti-dilutive. - (6) Assumes that 100% of Focus LLC common units were exchanged for Class A common stock. - (7) Assumes that 100% of Focus LLC unvested restricted common units were exchanged for Class A common stock. - (8) Assumes that 100% of the vested and unvested Focus LLC incentive units were converted into Focus LLC common units based on the closing price of our Class A common stock at the end of the respective period and such Focus LLC common units were exchanged for Class A common stock.
+As of December 31, 2021, estimated Tax Adjustments from intangible asset related income tax benefits from closed acquisitions based on a pro forma 27% income tax rate for the next 12 months is \$58,330. - (4) Represents our GAAP weighted average Class A common stock outstanding-basic. - (5) Represents the incremental shares related to stock options, unvested Class A common stock and restricted stock units as calculated using the treasury stock method. - (6) Assumes that 100% of Focus LLC common units, including contingently issuable Focus LLC common units, if any, were exchanged for Class A common stock. - (7) Assumes that 100% of Focus LLC restricted common units were exchanged for Class A common stock. - (8) Assumes that 100% of the vested and unvested Focus LLC incentive units were converted into Focus LLC common units based on the closing price of our Class A common stock at the end of the respective period and such Focus LLC common units were exchanged for Class A common stock.